kihunsong22/hardware_projects/_Sketchbook/libraries/LoRa/API.md

 This call is optional and only needs to be used if you need to change the default pins used.

+#### No MCU controlled reset pin

+To save further pins one could connect the reset pin of the MCU with reset pin of the radio thus resetting only during startup.

+* `reset` - set to `-1` to omit this pin

 ### Set SPI Frequency

 Override the default SPI frequency of 10 MHz used by the library. **Must** be called before `LoRa.begin()`.